Sohrabian/special-cyber-security-topic/README.md

 # `special-cyber-security-topic`
 with this cyber security topics you can level up your knowledge for more influnce ( out of the box ) - include every you thinking, it can be developed at any time. it's helpful for "cyber security operation center", "penetration tester",  " Red Teaming", "Blue Teaming" .
 Is included fundamental? yes, because every descussion useful ( don't get ride of this topic )
-> The Main Tpics ( just review topics and ask your self, Am I understood in deep dive )
+> The Main topic ( just review topics and ask your self, Am I understood in deep dive )
 1. Kerberos and NTLM
 2. LDAP
 3. Wireless Attacks